-If an internet connection is not available, the upload process will be interrupted, and the recordings will be cached in the Recordings list.
-Once a connection is established, the upload process is restarted automatically.
+If an internet connection is not available, the upload process will be interrupted.
+Survey recordings will be cached, and their status is displayed in the Recordings list.
+Once a connection is established, the upload process restarts automatically.

 - Optionally, add comments about the survey recording in the text box in the Upload menu.

 Comments can be used to keep track of survey areas, the direction of survey recordings, and surveyor names, or identify potential mistakes during a recording.

 - Tap the finish button to upload the survey recording.The survey recording is added to the IPS Recordings feature service.
 If there is no connection, the recording is automatically uploaded when a stable connection is available.